 The second phase, or Web 2.0, introduced dynamic web pages and user-generated content, allowing for more user interaction and collaboration.
 Social media platforms, online marketplaces, and other web applications emerged during this period.

 Web3, also known as the decentralized web or the blockchain web, is the next phase in this evolution.
 It builds on the principles of decentralization and blockchain technology to create a more secure, transparent, and decentralized internet.
 The decentralized web enables peer-to-peer interactions, allowing for trustless transactions and the elimination of intermediaries.
-Decentralized applications (DApps) are a key component of Web3, and they are built on blockchain networks such as Ethereum.
-These applications use smart contracts to automate transactions and execute code without intermediaries.

 Another key use-case of Web3 is the use of decentralized storage solutions, such as IPFS (InterPlanetary File System), which allows for the storage and sharing of files without the need for centralized servers.